How To Choose A Vinyl Converter

 Turntables that feature built-in speakers allow you to use your converter turntable like a classic turntable and listen to the music on your record as it spins.
 There is no need for additional speakers or wires.
 You can simply put your record on the turntable, set the tone arm, press Play and enjoy.

 A headphone jack allows you to listen to your vinyl without disturbing anyone around you.
 You can enjoy your records in private without the use of speakers.
 Not all vinyl converters feature a headphone jack, but it's an extra bonus to have the ability to listen to your records with headphones.

 The best vinyl converters not only exhibit the physical features that we looked for, but also provide converted files that sound comparable to the digital download.
 Some of the turntables were also coupled with software that was easy enough for a first-time user to start converting audio with.

 The Audio-Technica LP120 is our Silver Award winner.
-It is more expensive than the Ion Archive, and it doesn't have built-in speakers, but the turntable does have turntable features to help produce high-quality conversions.
-The counterweight and antiskate mechanism helps put the right amount of pressure on the needle and keeps the needle from jumping around on the record.
+It is more expensive than the Ion Archive, and it doesn't have built-in speakers, but it does have turntable features to help produce high-quality conversions.
+The counterweight and anti-skate mechanism helps put the right amount of pressure on the needle and keeps the needle from jumping around on the record.
 This turntable comes with Audacity software that features audio tools such as noise reduction that EZ Converter doesn't offer.